sourcehut-mirrors/chawan/doc/hacking.md

 libraries like QuickJS; following points only apply to code we own, such as chaseccomp.

-* 80 spaces per line.
+* 80 characters per line.
 Indent with 4 spaces (not mixed with tabs).
 * Local variable declarations come before their use (a la C89).
 The two sections have a blank line inbetween.
 * Braces go on the same line as the statement, except for functions where